ZachWashburn/MovingFunction/README.md

 # MovingFunction
-A Simple Function That Copies Itself Around in Memory
+A Simple (Self-Modifying) Function That Copies Itself Around in Memory

 From MovingFunction.cpp :